pachterlab/poseidon/about.md

 {% include JB/setup %}

-####  __poseidon__ project: open source bioinstrumentation
+###  __poseidon__ project: open source bioinstrumentation

-The poseidon syringe pumps and microscope is a customizable open source alternative to commercial systems that [costs less than $400](https://docs.google.com/spreadsheets/d/e/2PACX-1vSvQ-_a3mc86q8SK5kn30WIgRPjqy6SA3FfCof95V2DZ1-tXybiHstTbmEUGz1TtDjSifnlR6G8LoQv/pubhtml) and can be assembled in an hour.
-It uses 3D printed parts and common components that can be easily purchased from Amazon or other retailers.
-The microscope and pumps can be used together in microfluidics experiments, but the pumps can also be connected to a computer and used independently for other experiments.
+The Poseidon syringe pump and microscope system is an open source alternative to commercial systems.
+It costs \$452.85 and can be assembled in an hour.
+It uses 3D printed parts and common components that can be easily purchased either from Amazon or other retailers.
+The microscope and pumps can be used together in microfluidics experiments, or independently for other applications.
+The pumps and microscope can be run from a Windows, Mac, Linux, or Raspberry Pi computer with an easy to use GUI.

+#### What is included?
+* Computer Aided Design (CAD) files of the 3D printed components.
+* Controller software (Python) and a graphical user interface (GUI) to control the pumps.
+* Arduino firmware to send commands to the motors and receive commands from the GUI.
+* Bill of materials for sourcing and purchasing materials.
+* Detailed assembly instructions of hardware compnents.
+* Single click executable files for Mac, Windows, Linux, and Raspberry Pi systems.

-All source code, 3D model files, bill of materials, and instructions are available at the poseidon GitHub repository: [https://github.com/pachterlab/poseidon](https://github.com/pachterlab/poseidon)
+All files are available at the poseidon GitHub repository: [https://github.com/pachterlab/poseidon](https://github.com/pachterlab/poseidon)

 ![about](https://user-images.githubusercontent.com/12504176/35100297-31df303c-fc10-11e7-871c-133837e9449c.PNG)